 Prof. Swilling has published over 60 academic articles/books including (with Eve Annecke) Just Transitions: Explorations of Sustainability in an Unfair World (2012) – runner-up Harold and Margaret Sprout Award for best environmental governance book; Untamed Urbanisms (2015); and Greening the South African Economy (2016).

 Stellenbosch University, Private Bag X1, Matieland, 7602, South Africa

-Mrs. Nadia Hassan is a researcher and head of planning department at the Industrial Research & Consultancy Centre.
-She is responsible for formulating strategic plans, conducting research and consultancy in various aspects of economics of Industrial Development.
+Mrs. Nadia Hassan is a researcher and head of the planning department at the Industrial Research & Consultancy Centre.
+She is responsible for formulating strategic plans, conducting research and consultancy in various aspects of the economics of Industrial Development.
 In 1999, she was the national coordinator for the Alliance for Africa Industrialization and has led the committees for Assessment of Industrial Policies, National conference for Sudanese industry (2010) and for preparation of the for UNIDO/ Sudan industrial Program 1999/2000.

 Mrs. Hassan holds a BSc.
 In Agricultural Economics, Postgraduate diploma in Development Planning and an MBA in Food Industry and Agribusiness.
 She is a member of “Development for Poor Organization”; “Third World Organization for Women in Science”; “International Federation of University Women”; “Environmentalist’s Society” and “Sudanese Technology & Innovation Network for Poverty Reduction”